 "Our trainees are excited to try the machines.
-One student even took a step further.
+One student even took a step are conferred scientists by the DOST's Scientific Career Council.
+The PhilRice Intellectual Property Management Office is one of the most prolific and reliable patent agents in the industry.
+Interested individuals may call our Business Development Division: (044) 456-0258 loc.601 or email: bdd@ philrice.gov.ph. - CHONA MAE S. NARVADEZ further.
 He made his own drumseeder because he said it helps him lower his production cost compared with broadcasting," Resplandor said.